jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 and only include the libraries that your ALSA app will need, you could just come here straight from the beginning.

-This little walkthrough was meant to illustrate the workflow for menuconfig/Kconfig.
-Some options depend on other options and you may find yourself going around a bit to make everything right.

 When you are ready to save, `Exit` to the main page and say "yes" to saving.
 Now your `.config` file in the Buildroot directory, which was generated initially by `raspberrypi4_64_defconfig`, includes your local customizations.
 Before we start the build, there is one more series of customizations to make